Docker

 CBIcall keeps the rich resource registry in resources/cbicall-resource-catalog.json.
 The GDrive bundle only needs a small identifier file, for example cbicall-resource-id.json containing {"resource_key": "cbicall-germline-resources-v1"}.
 When that identifier file is available, the registry can store its Google Drive file ID and SHA-256 so the downloader can verify that the remote bundle matches the local CBIcall catalog entry.

-CBIcall workflows read resource paths from Bash env.sh files and the
+workflows read resource paths from Bash env.sh files and from

-/cbicall-data and point CBIcall to that container path:
+/cbicall-data, point the workflow configuration files to that container path:

 sed -i 's|^DATADIR=.*|DATADIR=/cbicall-data|' workflows/bash/gatk-3.5/env.sh